Resources for Undocumented Students

 Illinois Dream Act

 On Aug.
 1, 2011, Governor Quinn signed the Illinois DREAM Act.
-Designed to make scholarships, college savings and prepaid tuition programs available to undocumented students, the Act creates an Illinois DREAM Fund and a nine-member Illinois DREAM Commission with the purpose of establishing a not-for-profit entity to administer and raise scholarship funds.
+Designed to make scholarships, college savings and prepaid tuition programs available to undocumented students who graduated from Illinois high schools, the Act creates an Illinois DREAM Fund.
 This legislation makes Illinois the first state in the country to create a private scholarship fund for undocumented youth.

 Applications are available for students who meet the following criteria: